alexajuno/notes/book/thinking-fast-and-slow.md

 ## Introduction

 - We often ignore our biases and only easily spot others flaws but not our own
+- Systematic errors = biases
 - The book is about human thinking process and decision-making and improve the ability to identify and understand errors of judgment and choice, in others and eventually in ourselves

 ### Origins

-- Talking about the story of the current research results of the author
+- Talking about the origins of the current research results of the author
+- They want to figure out the biases of researchers themselves - and the result is yes they do
 - There are some small stories about how human minds work
+- Even though the story about the research ain't particularly useful, I find it interesting
 - And the author won a Nobel Prize in behaviral economics

 ### Where we are now

 - Something about complex good decisions don't come from expertise
+- We tend to overestimate about our understanding of this world and underestimate the role of chance
 - Probably comparing cognitive thinking and intuition
 - Two systems in brain: auto and controlled